Rev Up Your Local SEO in 2025 & Beyond

 Consider how you read content online.
 Most of us skim from headline to headline.
 We don’t dive in unless a word, headline, or graphic grabs our attention.

-Your H1 tag is the most important, where Google prioritizes them depending on what they contain.
+Your H1 tag is the most important, as Google prioritizes it based on its content.

 Image Alt Tags

-Adding descriptive alt text to images is a great way of helping search engines like Google and Bing crawl your site and have a better understanding of what your media is.
+Adding descriptive alt text to images is an excellent way to help search engines like Google and Bing crawl your site and gain a better understanding of what your media is.

-This helps improve Image SEO, expands reach to more users, and is an important aspect of accessibility for users.
+This helps improve Image SEO, expands reach to more users, and is an essential aspect of accessibility for users.

 Internal Link Building

-Linking from one page to another page within your site’s content, helps Google find, index, and understand all the pages within your site directory.
+Linking from one page to another page within your site’s content helps Google find, index, and understand all the pages within your site’s directory.

 It also helps demonstrate your competence to the user.
 Internal links help to position you as a knowledgeable guide for the customer in their journey.

-If done strategically, internal links can send page authority to specific pages on your website that you’d like to rank.
+If done strategically, internal links can transfer page authority to specific pages on your website that you want to rank.

 External Links or Outbound Links

-Linking to external websites helps to support your content and can assist search engines in determining the usefulness of your page.
+Linking to external websites helps support your content and can assist search engines in determining the page’s usefulness.

-Some Marketers have said that outbound links are an important source for passing ‘link equity’ to search engines.
+Some Marketers have said that outbound links are an essential source for passing ‘link equity’ to search engines.
 Relevant external links can improve the overall ranking power of your site within your niche.

-Outbound links help to build trust with the user as well.
-Since helpful links serve the purpose of adding value to users, rather than just trying to sell them.
+Outbound links also help build trust with the user, as helpful links serve to add value to users, rather than just trying to sell to them.

 Schema and Structured Data